07gitgp01/07gitgp01/README.md

 ### *** Hello👋, I am <font color="blue"><ins>W.Paulin GUIGMA ***</font>
 ** As Programer **,

-🌱 I’m currently learning more in programming language and more others in computer science for any welcoming service.
+<font color="lightgreen">🌱 I’m currently learning more in programming language and more others in computer science for any welcoming service.</font>

 **For the next I d'ont know yet what to say 😄**